 She stepped aside and signalled to her most recent guests where they could find food and drinks, and pointed to a group of people towards the rear of the garden who were mutual friends of theirs.
 She thanked them again for coming before leaving them with David and headed back into the house.

-"OK, I'm coming!"
-She called out as the sound of the bell rang through the narrow hallway again and again.
+"Alright, alright, I'm coming!"
+She called out as the sound of the bell rang through the narrow hallway again.

-She caught a glimpse of herself in the large silver framed mirror hanging beside the door and paused to readjust a unruly strand of her jet black, poker straight hair.
+She caught a glimpse of herself in the large silver framed mirror hanging beside the door and paused to re-adjust an unruly strand of her jet black, poker-straight hair.
 The muggy English weather had caused her eyeliner to smudge in the corners of her eyes and an exasperated sigh escaped her dry cherry red lips as she tried to wipe it off with her little finger but just smudged it even more.

-She stood back, hardly recognising the the sight of the washed out 30 year old woman in the knee length floral dress staring back at her.
+She stood back, hardly recognising the sight of the washed-out 30-year-old woman in the knee-length floral dress staring back at her.

 "Jesus Christ, I'm coming."
 She almost shouted as the bell reverberated through her ears again.

 A little too hastily she reached out for the door handle causing it to swing open so rapidly that it nearly hit her in the face.

 "Can I help you?"
 She sharply asked as she eyed the stranger harassing her doorbell.

 Her eyes met with a well dressed woman, and instantly a strange sense of uneasiness swept over her.